Insurance And Working From Home: What’s Covered?

 Types Of Endorsements For Working From Home

-If you’re an independent contractor who works remotely at home, you should be able to add endorsements to your current homeowners insurance policy to not only protect yourself, but protect your work equipment and devices as well.
+If you’re an independent contractor who works from a home office, you should be able to add endorsements to your current homeowners insurance policy to not only protect yourself, but protect your work equipment and devices as well.
 Here are some of the types of endorsements you may need:

 - Home business insurance coverage: As an independent contractor, you’ll want to secure home business insurance along with your homeowners insurance to cover any possible damages and losses to your office devices and equipment.3 It’s advisable to invest in a home business insurance plan to cover your business property and work liabilities.